 Immune cells or antibodies can be produced in the laboratory under tightly controlled conditions and then given to patients to treat cancer.
 Several types of immunotherapy are either approved for use or are under study in clinical trials to determine their effectiveness in treating various types of cancer.

 T cells are collected from a patient.
-T cells are collected via apheresis, a process that withdraws blood from the body and removes one or more blood components (such as plasma, platelets or white blood cells).
-The remaining blood is then returned back into the body.
+T cells are collected via apheresis, a procedure during which blood is withdrawn from the body and one or more blood components (such as plasma, platelets or white blood cells) are removed.
+The remaining blood is then returned to the body.

 T cells are reengineered in a laboratory.
-The T cells are sent to a laboratory or a drug manufacturing facility where they are genetically engineered to produce chimeric antigen receptors (CARs) on their surface.
+The T cells are sent to a laboratory or a drug manufacturing facility where they are genetically engineered, by introducing DNA into them, to produce chimeric antigen receptors (CARs) on the surface of the cells.